talon/javascript-registry/packages/apollo-graph/README.md

 One or more nodes can be composed with `Graph.fromNodes` and served by Apollo Server.

 Node implementations handle the dirty work of applying the razor, consumers enjoy the benefits.

-Feel free to take a peak at the [full implementation for Node.REST]().

 # API